-- a) Migration, mobility or circulation? - b) Business practices standards, in order to determine the importance of transnational ties: - c) Extending the study of Portuguese emigrant entrepreneurship to other European countries, in order to obtain a deeper understanding of the entrepreneurship structure in different countries and provide information on the distinctive aspects in each host country.
+- 1. Migration, mobility or circulation? - Business practices standards, in order to determine the importance of transnational ties; - Extending the study of Portuguese emigrant entrepreneurship to other European countries, in order to obtain a deeper understanding of the entrepreneurship structure in different countries and provide information on the distinctive aspects in each host country.